ExplodingTuna/uhdas_ladcp_terminal/README.md

 This installation guide was tested with Debian Bookworm and Ubuntu 22.04 using python 3.
 This guide may not work with other Linux distributions or may need some adjustments.

 ## Install requirements
-Make sure user is part of the dialout group before beggining.
+In order to have access to serial ports under linux, the user account must be part of the dialout group.
+To add the user to the dialout group, issue the following command.

 ```bash
 sudo usermod -a -G dialout $USER
 ```

 Additionally, install python 3 with some packages and lrzsz.
 ## Debian Bookworm
 ```bash